DreamSpoon/KidRidicarus/README.md

     * The images will be used in a tileset via TilEd so use the GIMP Gutter Add tool to add gutter to the tile images (if you don't add gutter to your tile images then you may see flickering black lines when running a map)

+    * TilEd for creating maps

+	* A very special tool for a very special use: Img2tmx = Convert maps in .png form to TilEd maps, complete with tileset .png output

+	  * It is fun to draw game maps by hand, and also fun to trace maps in TilEd by adding image backgrounds and tracing what you see...

+	  * However, if you want to double check your map and make sure you copied everything perfectly... then use this tool!

+	  * The code is brilliant

 * Audio

   * Find sounds at The Sounds Resource, and music at the Video Game Music Preservation Foundation